DeFiCh/defichain.com/content/_learn/en-US/obtaining-wrapped-tokens.md

-_Note: For security reasons, withdrawals on CakeDeFi can take up to 24 hours (weekdays) and 72 hours (weekends) to be processed._
+_Note: For security reasons, withdrawals on Cake DeFi can take up to 24 hours (weekdays) and 72 hours (weekends) to be processed._